 How do students find a language tutor?

-Students who are interested in working with a language tutor should contact CTLR to request a referral.
+Students who are interested in working with a language tutor should contact CTLR to request a tutor.
 They will be put in touch with a tutor via email, and can then arrange one or more tutoring sessions.
 If a student wishes to work with a particular tutor, that request may be accommodated, depending on the number of referrals that tutor has already received.

 What sorts of work do language tutors do with students?